aergoio/guide/source/smart-contracts/lua/reference.md

 ```

 #### Restrictions

-Before the fee system for smart contracts is applied to the mainnet, there are the following restrictions:
-- limit length of event name to 64
+- maximum length of event name: 64
-- limit size of event argument to 4k
+- maximum size of event argument: 4k
-- limit the number of events in one transaction to 50
+- maximum number of events in one transaction: 50

 #### Examples: searching for event and receiving notification with aergocli